-Penalties for not obeying the law can be as high as $500.
-In some States, a violation of the law may result in jail time as well.
+Penalties for not obeying the move over law can be as high as $500.
+In some States, a violation of the law may also result in jail time.

 Questions on Your Permit Test

-Permit practice tests on licenseroute.com will include more practice questions on the “Move Over” law in 2015.
+Permit practice tests on licenseroute.com now include even more practice questions about the “Move Over” law.

 Read More: New York Mover Over Law – Example